xxfoundation/elixxir-docs/multicast_channel.md

 sends a message to the channel then the other members of the channel cannot know of that entities channel membership.

+### Pseudo Code Cryptographic Function Glossary

+The following sections are populated with pseudo code examples which are used to explain sections of our cryptographic protocols.
+It is hoped that this glossary will help you understand the pseudo code.

+* |: byte concatenation

+* H(x): H is a cryptographic hash function.

+* E(key, payload): Stream-cipher encrypt payload.

+* D(key, payload): Stream-cipher decrypt payload.

+* Sign(private_key, payload): Returns a cryptographic signature.

+* Verify(public_key, data, signature): Returns a boolean which will be true if the `signature` is a signature of `data` and is valid for the given public key.

 ## Symmetric Encrypted Channel Messages

 All participants in a channel encrypt messages with the same symmetric key.